JulianOquendo/FinTech-HW-1/README.md

 # Why Argent is the first crypto wallet that gets it right

 ## When I read the title for this homework assignment, I knew almost instantaneously which company I wanted to do a deep dive on.
 Argent, an Ethereum wallet in the simplest terms, launched publicly less than a month ago with tons of hype within the DeFi community.
 Since late May, I have played around with almost every feature offered through the application and have concluded that this will be the wallet that takes crypto to the next level.
-Here we go…

 * Argent